Intermittent Fasting | Low-Carb | Atkins | Keto | IF vs. LC | Glucose | Diabetes | Weight Loss | Exercise | Results | FAQ | Studies

 While low carb shuts down the cause of weight gain and modern diseases, intermittent fasting is the maintenance service that can repair the damage done.

 The latter is more effective with blood sugar, insulin, and fat loss when comparing low-carb vs. intermittent fasting.
 However, it won’t do the work without diet support.

 Because the more we eat industrially processed carbohydrate junk, the more we have to fast.
 If we continuously consume fast food, protein bars, and bakery goods, which let insulin soar, 16 hours of intermittent fasting is not enough.

 Accordingly, a carbohydrate-based diet prevents intermittent fasting benefits, such as improved fat-burning or memory function.

 Moreover, frequent carb-loading inhibits the benefits of fasting and causes side effects such as keto flu and cravings.

-Who does not change diet habits won’t experience noticeable weight loss or mental health improvements with intermittent fasting.
+Those who do not change their diet habits won’t experience noticeable weight loss or mental health improvements with intermittent fasting.